anwather/Move-Subscriptions/README.md

 Run the script as below - it will show changes which are going to be made but not take effect.

+You must use ```Connect-AzAccount``` to connect to the correct Azure tenant before executing the script.

 ```
 .\Move-Subscriptions.ps1 -FileName .\test.csv
 ```